The King of Dragons: Reception

 In Japan, Game Machine listed The King of Dragons on their October 1, 1991 issue as being the most-popular arcade game for the previous two weeks.
 The Japanese publication Micom BASIC Magazine ranked the game twenty-fifth in popularity in its November 1991 issue.
 Game Zones David Wilson thought the fantasy world setting of each level was neat, while Zeros Doris Stokes called it a "a good, nicely addictive" beam 'em up game.
-In 2023, Time Extension listed it as one of the beat 'em ups of all time.
+In 2023, Time Extension listed it as one of the best beat 'em ups of all time.

 Gamest gave The King of Dragons multiple awards at the fifth annual "Gamest Awards", placing 2nd in the "Best Action Award", 9th in the "Best Production Award", 8th in the "Best Graphics Award", and 19th in the "Annual Hit Game".
 Micom BASIC Magazine also gave the game several awards at the 1991 "Video Game Grand Prize", placing 5th in "Overall Grand Prize", 6th in "Player Division", 3rd in "Best Action", and 9th in "Game Center Department".